max298/StarRupture-Docker/README.md

 ## ⚠️ Disclaimer

 This Docker container was created during the playtest phase of the game.
+Unfortunately the playtest ended before I could test everything.
 Since the full game has not been released yet, the container is currently **not functional** and **cannot run** as intended.
-Functionality will be updated once the final game becomes available.
+When the full game releases, I hope to get this running asap.

 ## Usage

 **Note**: These steps only apply if you want to experiment with the current non-functional pre-release container.
+Since the playtest finished you'll be unable to download the server from steam.

 At the moment the image needs to be build by yourself.